beere-lang/beere/README.md

 To compile a Beere file:

 ```
-beerec path/to/entry/point path/to/dotmod/file
+beerec [entry-point-file] [dot-mod-file]
 ```
-(Compiler will generate raw Assembly and link it automatically.)
+(Compiler will generate raw Assembly and link it automatically)

 ## Status